bd2kccd/ccd-annotations-cytoscape/README.md

 Creating an annotation is done in the *Create* tab of the CCD Annotations panel.
 Users can select from a list of pre-existing annotations in which they provide the value or create a new annotation.
 Once an annotation is chosen and a value is provided, select a set of nodes and/or edges from the network and click the *Create* button to generate the annotation.
 At least one network component is required.

-When a new annotation is created, it is positioned relative to the annotated graph components using their average location.
+When a new annotation is created, it is positioned relative to its associated graph components using their average location.
 Annotations can be moved, but will be re-positioned if *Automatic CCD Annotation Relayout* is enabled.

 #### Search